Lomo Saltado Background

 Last, add the rest of the ingredients.
 Soy sauce, parsley, salt, pepper, steak.
 Just cook for 1 minute so that the flavors combine.
 You can plate it with the fries on the bottom or stir them together.
 Add a scoop of rice.
 Put a little pepper paste on the side for looks.
 Finally, garnish over the top with some fresh parsley.
 My take on lomo saltado.

 Please comment below if you try the recipe and let me know what you think!
-If you want to try another famous Peruvian dish, how about ceviche?
+If you want to try another famous Peruvian dish, how about papa a la huancaina?
+Or, for something from another continent entirely, makloub from Tunisia.

 - 1 large skillet